 Initial Intake and Fit

-Our first appointment together will be your intake session, typically lasting 60-90 minutes.
-There are many tasks involved at this session, balancing development of a treatment plan for your current issues with exploration of a comprehensive background assessment including your psychiatric history, medical history, family background, substance abuse history, and personal history (relationship status, employment history, education, upbringing, etc).
-On rare occasion this intake may need to extend into multiple sessions such as when diagnosis is less certain and more history is needed, or when the treatment plan is exceptionally complex.
+Our first appointment together will be your intake session, typically lasting for 90 minutes.
+There are many tasks involved at this session as we balance development of a treatment plan for your current issues with exploration of a comprehensive background assessment including your psychiatric history, medical history, family background, substance abuse history, and personal history (relationship status, employment history, education, upbringing, etc).
+On rare occasion this intake may need to extend into multiple sessions such as when diagnosis is less certain and more history is needed or when the treatment plan is exceptionally complex.

 At the conclusion of the intake if it is mutually agreeable we will collaborate together on a treatment plan, and schedule follow up appointments, initiate medications, etc. If either party feels there is not a good fit between us, we will part ways at that point with no further therapeutic relationship.

-It is a requirement of my clinic that we do not go any longer than 3 months between appointments as I do not want to lose touch with you and the changes and challenges life may bring.
-This means that I do not schedule routine follow up appointments for only once or twice a year.
-Every patient in my clinic always has an active future appointment scheduled.
-The size of my clinic is intentionally quite small for this reason (less than 75 active patients at any given time); I want to actually get to know you and cultivate a long term relationship.
-I can’t do that if I have a clinic that is hundreds of patients large, a fact which is commonplace these days in many other practices.
+It is a requirement of my clinic that, at a maximum, we do not exceed a period longer than 3 months between appointments.
+Every patient in my clinic must have an active future appointment scheduled.
+The size of my clinic is intentionally quite small for this reason.
+There are less than 50 active patients at any given time in my practice.
+I want to actually get to know you and cultivate a long term relationship.
+I can’t do that if I have a clinic that is hundreds of patients large, a fact which is commonplace these days in many other mental health clinics.

 Billing & Insurance